slalithprasad/slalithprasad/README.md

 ### 🔭 I’m currently working on

 - 🔹 Expanding **QueryX** to support more databases and file formats.
-- 🔹 Expanding **DocumentIntelligence** to include more document types.

 ---